Robust Frequent Directions with Application in Online Learning

-The detailed derivation can be found in \cite{luo2016efficient}.
-In the case of $\alpha^\ut=0$, we can apply the result of generalized inversion of modified matrices \citep{meyer1973generalized} or directly compute SVD since this case only appears at few early iterations.
+The iteration costs $\fO(m^2d)$ in total (dominated by the SVD of $\B^\top$), but $\alpha^\ut=0$ only appears at a few early iterations.
+Hence the average iteration complexity of RFD-SON is dominated by the case $\alpha^\ut>0$ which takes $\fO(md)$.
 Note that the algorithm is also valid without the smoothness of $f_t$.
 We can replace the gradient $\nabla f_t$ with the corresponding subgradient.